 As with any aged product, there is significant lag between initial production and final sale.
 Templeton Rye enjoys at least four years in new charred American white oak, and although annual production volume is growing, it’s so popular that they decided to institute a monthly allocation restriction to keep it from completely selling out each year.
 You simply can’t find it on the shelves in Minnesota because they currently only sell it in Iowa and Illinois, and starting in December, you will also be able to buy a bottle when you visit the distillery.

-I sometimes bring bottles home from out-of-state excursions and I enjoy documenting such adventures, but when I describe drinks on Summit Sips, I try to use products that local readers can obtain.
-With more than one rye whiskey available in the Twin Cities and elsewhere, you might be wondering if it's worth the effort to make the trip to Iowa or to stop at a liquor store when passing through.
+We sometimes bring bottles home from out-of-state excursions and enjoy documenting such adventures, but when we describe drinks on Summit Sips, we try to use products that local readers can obtain.
+With more than one rye whiskey available in the Twin Cities and elsewhere, you might be wondering if it’s worth the effort to make the trip to Iowa or to stop at a liquor store when passing through.
 Sure, they win awards year after year for their product, but is it really worth the hassle?
 Yes.
-It's definitely worth it.
+It’s definitely worth it.

 An Informal Comparison

-To prove it, I pulled a few bottles of rye from the cabinet and did a taste test against a sample of Templeton.
-I used Jim Beam Rye, Old Overholt, and my personal stand-by, Rittenhouse.
+To prove it, let’s pull a few bottles of rye from the cabinet and do a taste test against a sample of Templeton.
+We’ll use Jim Beam Rye, Old Overholt, and a good stand-by, Rittenhouse.
 You can find each of these pretty easily around town as well as a few others.
-The results surprised me.
-Templeton uses 91% rye in it's mash, so I was expecting to be blown away with spicy boldness.
-Instead, I was impressed by its complexity.
-I was even more impressed when the strong flavors I have come to recognize in rye whiskey were tempered by a smoothness that none of the other samples shared.
-While each rye made statements on the tongue, only Templeton did so with a "tenderness" that took me by surprise.
-And it's not just winter spice flavors here either.
-It's full-bodied with buttery caramel that doesn't come across as overly sweet.
-I quickly realized I had poured too much of the other samples.
+The results do surprise.
+Templeton uses 91% rye in it’s mash, so we were expecting to be blown away with spicy boldness.
+Instead, we were impressed by its complexity and even more impressed when the strong flavors we have come to recognize in rye whiskey were tempered by a smoothness that none of the other samples shared.
+While each rye made statements on the tongue, only Templeton did so with a “tenderness” that took us by surprise.
+And it’s not just winter spice flavors here either.
+It’s full-bodied with buttery caramel that doesn’t come across as overly sweet.
+We quickly realized we had poured too much of the other samples.

-If you've tried "the good stuff" or you know a good place to get some, let me know in the comments below.
+If you’ve tried “the good stuff” or you know a good place to get some, let us know in the comments below.